SRI-CSL/yices2/doc/sphinx/source/pretty-printing.rst

         (>= (+ 1 x18 x19) 0) (>= (+ 1 x0 x19) 0))

-When the ares is too small, the result is truncated:
+When the area is too small, the result is truncated:

 .. code-block:: none